The Sheriff of York for the civic year 2019/20 is Mrs Jo Trythall.

 - welcome international visitors

 - attend events organised by local people and community groups

-The Lord Mayor's and Sheriff's Charities will be promoted and supported by the Civic Party throughout the Civic Year as part of their civic duties.
+The Civic Party will promote and support the Lord Mayor's and Sheriff's Charities throughout the Civic Year as part of their civic duties.

 Invite our Civic Party to your public event

 Our Civic Party welcomes invitations to attend public events.

 See details of this year's Civic Party.